GuerrSim96/DM_NMR_tfe/README.md

   Reporting Issues or Requesting Analysis
 </h2>
 <p>
-  If you encounter any issues with the system or wish to request an analysis on another aspect of the trajectory, we encourage you to send us an email at <b>GuerrSim96@gmail.com</b>.
+  If you encounter any issues with the system or wish to request an analysis on another aspect of the trajectory, we encourage you to send us an email at <u color="#FFFFFF">GuerrSim96@gmail.com</u>.
 We will be happy to assist you and continually improve this project.
 </p>